New Mexico Military Institute: Football

-From 2021–2023, the head coach was NMMI alumnus Kurt Taufa'asau, a former NFL player.
+From 2021 to 2023, the head coach was NMMI alumnus Kurt Taufa'asau, a former NFL player.
 The Broncos won the 2021 NJCAA National football championship game, which was broadcast nationally on CBS.
 After the season, his first as head coach, Taufa'asau was named Coach of the Year by the American Community College Football Coaches Association, the NJCAA, and the Southwest Junior College Football Conference.
 Taufa'asau departed NMMI to accept the head coaching position at New Mexico Highlands University in early 2024.
 Oliver Soukup was selected as the new NMMI head football coach in June 2024.

 Other sports

 All of NMMI's other college sports compete in the Western Junior College Athletic Conference.
 The women's college volleyball team, coached by Shelby Fortchner, also competes in the NJCAA and were national runner-ups in the 2021–2022 season.
-They also have college golf, tennis, cross country, baseball and basketball teams at the NJCAA level, that compete under the Bronco name.
+Shelby Forchtner achieved her 500th game win during the Fall 2025 season.
+They also have college golf, cross country, baseball and basketball teams at the NJCAA level, that compete under the Bronco name.

 High school

-The high school sports mascot is the Colts, and they compete in various divisions and districts in the NMAA, including football, soccer, volleyball, tennis, swimming and diving, golf, basketball, baseball, cross country, and track and field, competing with other New Mexico high schools in the region.
+The high school sports mascot are the Colts, and they compete in various divisions and districts in the NMAA, including football, soccer, volleyball, tennis, swimming and diving, golf, basketball, baseball, cross country, and track and field, competing with other New Mexico high schools in the region.